Rsantct/pe.audio.sys/pe.audio.sys/README.md

 A **reset** function is also provided for the monitored LU value, by a web button or by command line.
 An auto reset will be done when changing the preamp input.

-To compensate for high LU-Integrated values, we provide some options:
+To compensate for high LU-Integrated values on your listening audio program, we provide some options:

 - The control web offers a 'LU offset' slider for you to compensate the displayed LU monitor value: simply adjust the slider as per the displayed bar span.
 For convenience, the adjusted value steps in 3 dB from 0 to 12 dB.
 - You can preset an estimated 'loudness_reference' value under your favourite sources inside 'config.yml'